-During my recent trip to Amsterdam, I spent about the same time on a megabus to and from the city as exploring it….
+During my recent trip to Amsterdam, I spent about the same time on a megabus to and from the city as I did exploring it….
 Despite being a megabus fan, and not wanting to fly that short a distance, I could have probably done with a little more time in Amsterdam itself.
 48 hours in Amsterdam is long enough to get a taste for the city, but there’s lots more to explore on my return.

 Amsterdam is a unique city, with lots of distinctive quirks; which makes it an integral part of many people’s Europe bucket lists.
 With canals, bikes, amazing architecture and an intriguing history, it’s a great place for all travellers; one of the most romantic places in Europe, perfect for those backpacking solo, and groups of friends.
 There’s loads to do in the city, and also plenty of day trips from Amsterdam!
 So many travellers flock to Amsterdam for very good reason!

 We did manage to cram in quite a lot into those two days, however.
 It was full with canals, parks and chips and mayo.
 The sun even made a guest appearance!

 Amsterdam isn’t the cheapest city, and we were trying to save euros wherever possible.
 Lots of these activities/ eats were free or cheap, so I’d definitely recommend checking these out if you’re visiting Amsterdam on a budget.

-Here’s my top things to do in Amsterdam if you’re seriously pushed for time and money:
+Here are my top things to do if you’ve only got 24 hours in Amsterdam (and are pushed for money!).